neutralboy/blog-hexo/_posts/medicine-being-taught-is-changing-disruptors-are-finally-here.md

 These online only players advertised themselves as platforms with quality teachers teaching all concepts necessary to effectively.
 Initially skeptisicm was high and adoption was low, once a critical number was reached network effect took over and now everyone has it.

 ## The case for Whitearmy
-[Whitearmy](https://thewhitearmy.in/) - *Help others to help ourselves* started as a small whatsapp group where interested students posting clinical methods and case presentations - it slowly grew to include more students from all the country.
+[Whitearmy](https://thewhitearmy.in/) - *Help others to help ourselves* started as a small Whatsapp group where interested students posting clinical methods and case presentations - it slowly grew to include more students from all the country.
 ### Advantage Whitearmy
 Whitearmy has positioned itself as a key value provider in the healthcare education field as it was founded by and is still run by a group of medical graduates who are also clinicans.